Skip to main content

 The disappointing response to the film Prince made after Purple Rain, Under The Cherry Moon, initially left Warner Bros reluctant to back a third cinematic venture, while also teaching Prince that he “can’t direct what I didn’t write”.
 With Graffiti Bridge, then, he worked the script up himself.
 Initially starting life in 1987, at which time Madonna was approached to take on the lead female role, it was only after Prince’s gargantuan success with the Batman soundtrack, in 1989, that Warners green-lit the project – under the condition that Prince reconvene the original line-up of The Time, the protégé act that, fronted by the charismatic Morris Day, had disbanded immediately after Purple Rain wrapped.

-Revisiting the battle-of-the-bands storyline that had given much of Purple Rain its narrative thrust, Prince – assuming the role of an older, spiritually adrift Kid – once again pitted himself against Day, this time over ownership of the Glam Slam nightclub, a fictional version of a real-life venue Prince would soon open in Minneapolis.
+Revisiting the battle-of-the-bands storyline that had given much of the Purple Rain movie its narrative thrust, Prince – assuming the role of an older, spiritually adrift Kid – once again pitted himself against Day, this time over ownership of the Glam Slam nightclub, a fictional version of a real-life venue Prince would soon open in Minneapolis.
 With new love interest Aura (Ingrid Chavez) helping to guide his enlightenment, The Kid would find spiritual salvation – and claim full ownership of his club – by the end of the movie.

 Prince described Graffiti Bridge as “one of the purest, most spiritual, uplifting things I’ve ever done”, but critics struggled with a movie that had been filmed in a matter of weeks on Prince’s Paisley Park soundstage.
 Though the shoot was completed with Prince’s customary speed in the early months of 1990 (“You get one or two takes and that’s it,” former Warner Bros exec Marylou Badeaux, who was present throughout much of the filming, told this author for the book Lives Of The Musicians: Prince), the editing process was more laborious, with Prince making editing decisions from his hotel throughout the summer, while on the road for his Nude tour; on days off, he would fly back to Los Angeles in order to oversee the process in person.
 As newly hired drummer Michael Bland recalled for this writer in 2020, “A lot of the stuff that made the story make sense ended up on the cutting-room floor.”